Petrochemical Update is now Reuters Events - LEARN MORE

-The TRI is a pyramid AP Networks uses to quantify the readiness of a turnaround at different parts of time.
-The team in focus takes an online survey.
-The index uses the average answer of the individual across 21 elements, and looks at the alignment of the different answers across the team.
+The Turnaround Pyramid is a tool AP-Networks uses to quantify the readiness of a turnaround at different points in time.
 Scores are varied on a rating system of 1 to 5.
-The index allows AP Networks to predict the outcome of the turnaround.
+The index allows AP-Networks to predict the outcome of the turnaround.

 As many would assume, turnaround readiness drives predictability performance.

 “As people are better prepared for turnarounds, their performance improves…schedules and costs improve with schedules seeing the greatest success,” Mankowski said.

 Then, AP-Networks took it a step further to look at the same TRI data with respect to what best practices impact performance.

 All sites have work process, but some have taken it a step further.
 For the sake of the AP-Networks exercise, the best practices were organized as follows: